Cuba the Country

 Is internet access available in Cuba?

-Wi-Fi is not widely available throughout Cuba except at some hot-spots, which are often at or near hotels and/or city parks.
+On most tours, your guide can offer you connection via hotspot on their phones.
+Simply ask them and they will provide you with connection when available.
+Wi-Fi is not widely available throughout Cuba except at some hot spots, which are often at or near hotels and/or city parks.
 Many hotels also have a business center with a computer and limited hours, where internet service is usually available.
 Charges can be from 75 CUP (~$3 USD) per hour, yet up to 300 CUP (~$12 USD) per hour depending on the hotel.
 Because of the limited technology in Cuba, it is not uncommon to have internet outages.
 There are now certain Wi-Fi hotspots in Cuban cities where a card can be purchased for access.
 If you desire to get connected, please ask your guide and they will assist you with obtaining a card.

 Will my cell phone work in Cuba?

-Many United States based cell phone companies now offer service in Cuba, yet rates can be expensive.
-To ensure you receive the access you desire, we recommend contacting your service provider before your arrival in Cuba.
-Calls and texts can be very expensive and we want to ensure that you are up-to-date on what your company provides and of their rates before your travels.
-Also, please note that satellite phones as well as the physical GPS devices are not allowed in Cuba.
+Many United States-based cell phone companies now offer service in Cuba, yet rates can be expensive.
+To ensure you receive the access you desire, we recommend contacting your service provider before you arrive in Cuba.
+Calls and texts can be very expensive, and we want to ensure that you are up-to-date on what your company provides and of their rates before your travels.
+Also, please note that satellite phones as well as physical GPS devices are not allowed in Cuba.
 This restriction doesn’t apply to the GPS on your cell phones as they won’t work while in Cuba.
-However, if you are a map-lover, we recommend downloading the Maps.me application and Cuba map on your smartphone before departure.
+However, if you are a map-lover, we recommend downloading the Maps.me application and the Cuba map on your smartphone before departure.
 Maps.me is an offline map system that works wonderfully in Cuba!

 What is the electric current and outlet used in Cuba?